RMI-PACTA/2degreesinvesting.github.io/README.md

 * Knit ./\_posts/<blogname>/<blogname>.Rmd^[2]
 * Buld the website with RStudio or run `rmarkdown::render_site(encoding = 'UTF-8')`

-[1]: I have struggled to build this blog with the latest computing environment.
+[1]: I have struggled to build this blog with my usual development environment.
 The docker image provide an older environment that works well.

 [2]: The docker image uses a version of CRAN locked in the past.
 To